-Prerequisite: 706 or permission.
-Critical examination of data analysis techniques having particular relevance to research problems in sociology.
+ADVANCED DATA ANALYSIS Prerequisite: 706 or permission.
+Critical examination of data analysis techniques having par-ticular relevance to research problems in sociology.
 (Same as KSU 72218) Seminar.

-3 credits Prerequisites: 603, 604 or permission.
+SOCIAL SAMPLING 3 credits Prerequisites: 603, 604 or permission.
 Theory and methods of sampling in sociology.
 Topics includes sample design, sampling efficiency, nonresponse, mortality in longitudinal designs, urban, organizational, and survey sampling, stratified and cluster sampling.
 Seminar.

-SURVEY RESEARCH METHODS Prerequisites: 603 and 604, or permission.
+711 SURVEY RESEARCH METHODS

+Prerequisites: 603 and 604, or permission.
 In-depth study of design and administration of social surveys.
 (Same as KSU 72220) Seminar.

-EXPERIMENTAL AND QUASI-EXPERIMENTAL RESEARCH IN SOCIOLOGY Prerequisites: 603, 604 or permission.
+712 EXPERIMENTAL AND QUASI-EXPERIMENTAL RESEARCH IN SOCIOLOGY Prerequisites: 603, 604 or permission.
 Application of experimental and quasi-experimental methods in sociological research with special attention given to appropriate designs, statistical analyses and empirical literature.
 Seminar.

-QUALITATIVE METHODOLOGY Prerequisites: 603, 604 or permission.
+714 QUALITATIVE METHODOLOGY Prerequisites: 603, 604 or permission.
 Theory building and theory testing through the application of such techniques as participant-observation, open-ended interviewing, content analysis, historiography (diaries, records from churches, schools, social agencies, and other contemporary sources) and qualitative statistics.
 (Same as KSU 72219) Seminar.

-SPECIAL TOPICS IN SOCIOLOGICAL THEORY Open course to cover content area not readily subsumable under other headings.
+SPECIAL TOPICS IN SOCIOLOGICAL THEORY 1-3 credits Open course to cover content area not readily subsumable under other headings.
 Content of course to be determined by instructor.
 (Same as KSU 72195) Seminar.

-FARLY SOCIOLOGICAL THOUGHT Prerequisite: 617 or permission.
+EARLY SOCIOLOGICAL THOUGHT Percequisite: 617 or permission.
 Two to four major sociological thinkers prior to 1930 examined in depth.
 Specific persons considered will be chosen by instructor but will be announced well in advance of beginning of class.
 (Same as KSU 72191) Seminar.

-SEMINAR IN SOCIOLOGICAL THEORY Prerequisite: 722 or permission.
+CONTEMPORARY SOCIOLOGICAL THOUGHT Prerequisite: 722 or permission.
 Intensive, critical analysis of current scholarship in a broad range of contemporary sociological theories.
 Virtually all required reading will be from primary sources.
 (Same as KSU 72105) Seminar.